 Hedge Trimming and Garden Maintenance

 Regular garden maintenance activities including powered hedge trimmer operation, lawn mowing (push and ride-on), line trimming/whipper snipping, leaf blowing, garden bed weeding and mulching, shrub pruning with secateurs and loppers, and green waste removal.
-Covers powered equipment operation, hazard controls for flying debris and eye injuries from line trimmers (projectile velocity up to 300 km/h), noise exposure from multiple tools (hedge trimmer 90-100 dB(A), ride-on mower 90-100 dB(A), line trimmer 95-105 dB(A), leaf blower 85-100 dB(A)), manual handling of heavy equipment and green waste (bags 15-25kg), repetitive overhead work for hedge trimming causing musculoskeletal strain, UV and heat exposure from full-day outdoor work, and chemical handling for herbicides and fertilisers.
-Work may involve ladder access for tall hedges, operation near public roads and traffic, and contact with underground services during edging work.
+Covers powered equipment operation, hazard controls for flying debris and eye injuries from line trimmers (cutting-head tip speed at full RPM is in the order of hundreds of km/h), noise exposure from multiple tools (hedge trimmer 90-100 dB(A), ride-on mower 90-100 dB(A), line trimmer 95-105 dB(A), leaf blower 85-100 dB(A)), manual handling of heavy equipment and green waste (bags 15-25kg), repetitive overhead work for hedge trimming causing musculoskeletal strain, UV and heat exposure from full-day outdoor work, and chemical handling for herbicides and fertilisers.
+Work may involve ladder access for tall hedges, operation near public roads and traffic, and possible contact with toxic ornamental plants (oleander, euphorbia, dieffenbachia) where applicable.
 Pre-filled hazards, controls, and risk ratings.

 What's In Your SWMS